5 tips for data-driven working

 Tip 1.
 Organize feedback

 The number one tip for data-driven working is organizing feedback on an organizational level.
-How can you ensure that people feel like they’re in a safe environment to learn, make mistakes, and say what’s on their mind?
+How can you ensure that people feel like they’re in a safe environment to learn, make mistakes, and say what’s on their minds?

-They also have to be able to talk about each other’s performance, or their behavior towards customers.
+They also have to be able to talk about each other’s performance or their behavior towards customers.
 It’s about attitude and mentality, with the goal of helping each other.

 Creating a healthy feedback culture is one of the hardest things to do for many organizations.
 Whether they struggle with it or not is the question – that would require it to be on their minds in the first place.
 The problem is much simpler: most organizations or managers don’t even understand the importance of feedback.